hornbill/goHornbillCleaner/README.md

 ## Execute
 Command Line Parameters

-There is only one command line parameter of -file=configfile.json .
+- file
 This should point to your json configration file and by default looks for a file in the current working directory called conf.json.
 If this is present you dont need to have the parameter.

 'hornbillCleaner.exe -file=conf.json'

+- blocksize
+This allows you to override the default number of records that should be retrieved and deleted as "blocks".
+The default is 20, and this should not need to be overridden.

+'hornbillCleaner.exe -blocksize=10'

 When you are ready to clear-down your request and/or asset records: